 Bodily injury coverage pays claims for medical expenses, funeral costs, pain and suffering, and lost wages.
 If you're sued, your coverage pays your attorney and court costs.

 The second component, property damage liability, pays for damages and the economic loss from not being able to use the car until it's repaired or replaced.
 It also covers pricey valuables damaged or destroyed in the accident.
 And if you take out a street lamp or piece of public property, your insurance policy will have you covered.

 Keep in mind that your policy doesn’t cover your injuries or car damages.
 That’s why you need comprehensive collision coverage and medical expenses coverage.

-What Are Popular Liability Insurance for Business?
+What Are Popular Types of Liability Insurance for Businesses?

 Just as tens of millions of motorists carry liability insurance every day, millions of business owners and their top executive and corporate officers purchase liability insurance to protect against the cost of compensation claims stemming from injury, malpractice, and negligence.

 There are several business-focused insurance plans on the market, illustrating how businesses face constant threats from lawsuits.
 As I mentioned before, product liability insurance is one popular plan.
 But the most popular coverage for businesses, both small and large, is commercial general liability (CGL).
 This offers broad protection for bodily injury and property damage.